principle 4: effectiveness

 5.3 What constitutes a complaint is clear, and documented.
 For example:

-• can it be any oral/written expression of dissatisfaction; or
+• whether it can be any oral/written expression of dissatisfaction

-• does it have to be a formal complaint in writing?
+• whether it has to be in writing.

-5.4 Financial businesses within the financial ombudsman scheme’s jurisdiction are required to:
+5.4 Financial services businesses within the financial services ombudsman scheme’s jurisdiction are required to:

 • tell complainants that, if they are still dissatisfied, they can go to the ombudsman scheme;

-• provide information and documents requested by the ombudsman scheme; and
+• provide information and documents requested by the ombudsman scheme

 • comply promptly with the ombudsman scheme’s decisions.